multitudes/oldmultitudes.github.io/_posts/2019-03-27-What’s new in Swift 5.0.markdown

 ![image](/assets/img/whatsnewinswift5.jpg)

-#### Update: Swift 5.1 beta released
+#### Update:

+Swift 5.1 beta released!
 Swift 5.1 is still under development but the beta has interesting new features.

 - The biggest feature is module stability, which allows us to use third-party libraries without worrying which version of the Swift compiler they were built with (resolves differences at compile time).
 - Expands Swift’s use of Self